tonyhoVN/tonyhoVN.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Anh Tung Ho.
 I will receive an B.S. degree in Mechanical Engineering at Korea Advanced Institute of Science and Technology ([KAIST](https://www.kaist.ac.kr/en/)) in February 2024.

-I am enthusiastic about developing robotic and automation system.
+I am enthusiastic about controlling robotic and automation systems.
+I had experience in developing flatforms for autonomous vehicles and industrial manipulators.
 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->